vijay8i/this-and-that/01-build-systems/notes/03-meson-and-ninja-take-2.md

   (that builds code) seems to all fit well together (conceptually and syntactically)

-Now.
-I still have not managed to build `ad-hoc` project using *gn* which I think will be the litmus test for me to make the final call.
+Now, I still have not built the `ad-hoc` project (yet) using *gn* which I think will be the litmus test for me to make the final call.

 <!-- live references -->
 [^1]: https://mesonbuild.com/Tutorial.html